-Commercial Uses Residential Uses Density Limits Maximum of: 25% Lot Coverage.
+Commercial Uses Residential Uses Density Limits Maximum of :Properties Served by Municipal Wastewat25% Lot Coverageand Water SystemFences are not counted toward density limitsMaximum of: 50% lot coverage.
+8 units per acreProperties not served by Municipal Wastewater and Water Maximum of: 25% Lot Coverage.
+1 dwelling unit or 1 Two-unit dwelling unit plus an Accessory Dwelling Unit per acre.
 Fences are not counted toward density limits.
-Maximum of: 25% Lot Coverage.
-1 dwelling unit plus an Accessory Apartment or 1 two-unit dwelling per acre.
-Fences are not counted toward density limits.
-Structures/Uses Per Lot Unlimited.
-Maximum of: 1 Principal Structure and 1 Principal Use.
+Structures/Uses Per Lot Unlimited Maximum of: 1 Principal Structure and 1 Principal Use.
 Home Business and Home Industry are not considered Principal Uses.
 A second dwelling in a separate Principal Structure may be constructed on any Lot with more than three acres.
 Fences are not counted toward Structures limits.
-Dimensional Requirements: Commercial and Residential Uses Minimum Lot Size: 1 Acre Minimum Lot Frontage: 150 ft Minimum Lot Depth: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line All Structures over 24 feet from average grade to the eave line or 38 feet to the ridge line are subject to Development Review Board written decision and approval.
-Setback-Front (Min): 40 ft Measured from edge of the actual or proposed road right-of-way Setback- Side/Rear (Min): 20 ft Measured from the property line
+Dimensional Requirements: Commercial and Residential Uses Minimum Lot Size: Properties served by Municipal Wastewater and Water: 1/5 acre Properties not served by Municipal Wastewater and Water: 1 Acre Minimum Lot Frontage: Properties served by Municipal Wastewater and Water: 100 feet Properties not served by Municipal Wastewater and Water: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line Setback-Front (Min): 40 ft Measured from edge of the actual or proposed road right-of-way Setback- Side/Rear (Min): 20 ft Measured from the property line a.
+Lot Coverage Increase Option: If lot coverage consists of two (2) or more buildings, lot coverage may be increased from twenty-five (25%) percent to thirty (30%) percent for commercial uses and residential uses not served by municipal wastewater and water.